ampproject/amphtml/extensions/amp-autocomplete/amp-autocomplete.md

 ### `src`

 The URL of the remote endpoint that returns the JSON that will be filtered and rendered within this <code>amp-autocomplete</code>.
 This must be a CORS HTTP service and the URL's protocol must be HTTPS.
 The endpoint must implement the requirements specified in the <a href="https://amp.dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests?referrer=ampproject.org">CORS Requests in AMP</a> spec.
 If fetching the data at the src URL fails, the <code>amp-autocomplete</code> triggers a fallback.
 The src attribute may be omitted if the <code>[src]</code> attribute exists.

+[filter formats="email"]

+Please note when personalizing autocomplete items with a server endpoint, it is good practice to <a href="https://amp.dev/documentation/guides-and-tutorials/learn/email_fundamentals/#authenticating-requests">authenticate requests</a> containing user data.

+[/filter] <!-- formats="email" -->

 ### `query`